graciegordon/FinalProject/README.md

 ## What does this repo contain?
 1. autoencoder.py: 8x3x8 autoencoder
-2. RAP1: trains neural network to predict if a sequence will be a RAP1 binding site and predict held out test set
+2. RAP1.py: trains neural network to predict if a sequence will be a RAP1 binding site and predict held out test set
+3. utils.py: basic io and encoding functions
+4. rocCurve.py: calculates true positive and true negative rates and plots a ROC
 ## To test
 Testing is as simple as running